Exawind/openturbine/docs/sphinx/theory/gebt.rst

    \end{aligned}

 where :math:`\underline{q}^\mathrm{r}(s) \in \mathbb{R}^3\times \mathrm{SO(3)}`.
-Generalized displacements and velcoties are denoted
+Generalized displacements and velocities are denoted

 .. math::